Scott's Photographica Collection

 - George Eastman - Camera, 1889

 This patent with the modest name "Camera", details George Eastman's design for his string-set sector shutter.
 The first Kodak camera introduced in 1888 employed a unique barrel form of shutter mechanism.
-The sector shutter was a departure toward simplicity thus reducing
+The sector shutter was more reliable and less expensive to manufacture than the barrel shutter.

 Photo and description of No. 2 Kodak camera with sector shutter